-The deferred tax asset arises from the tax losses that can be carried forward and set-off against the first available taxable profits of the group and the company.
+The deferred tax asset arises from the tax losses that can be carried forward and set-off against the first available taxable profits of the group.

 The deferred tax asset arises from the tax losses that can be carried forward and set-off against the first available taxable profits of the company.